plowsof/ccs-proposals-earning-estimate/monero-tip-bot.md

 As long as I am the author/maintainer of the repository, I will provide support for the code.
 Eg: Updates on the code when a new version of the Monero Wallet RPC is released, bug fixes, implementation of new features, maintaining Telegram API compatibility etc.

 ## Cost
-* Collect Feature Requests and Prototype the Telegram bot: 5 XMR
+* Collect Feature Requests and Prototype the Telegram bot: 1 XMR
-* Implement Features: 7 XMR
+* Implement Features: 5 XMR
-* Intensive Testing of Bot on Stagenet Within one or more Monero Telegram groups: 5 XMR
+* Intensive Testing of Bot on Stagenet Within one or more Monero Telegram groups / Bug Fixing: 4 XMR
-* Maintenance and Support: 8 XMR (one time fee)
+* Maintenance and Support: 3 XMR (one time fee)

-__Total: 25 XMR__
+__Total: 13 XMR__

 ## Notes
 *Authors wish*: I really hope that the Monero Team considers my proposal, and my track record, and takes up this offer.
 I am genuinely motivated by a desire to contribute towards the growth of the Monero community and the entire Monero ecosytem.